gelisam/hawk/doc/README.md

 ## Input Formats

 By default, Hawk reads and writes text in a tabular format typical of the
 command-line: each line is seen as whitespace-separated columns.
-The lines separator is the newline character.
+The record separator is the newline character.
 To better understand how Hawk sees the input, just call the [show](http://hackage.haskell.org/packages/archive/base/latest/doc/html/Prelude.html#v:show) function: